MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

         rxGetInfo(onelargeXdf)

-Results from this command prove that you have 10 blocks.
+Results from this command prove that you have 10 blocks, one for each .csv file.
 On a distributed file system, you could place these blocks on separate nodes.
-You can also retrieve or overwrite individual blocks.
+You could also retrieve or overwrite individual blocks.

         File name: C:\Users\TEMP\mortgagelarge.xdf
         Number of observations: 1e+05